Podcast: Play in new window | Download | Embed

 In episode 008 of the Civil Engineering Podcast, my partner Chris gives you a closer look at one of the world’s most recognizable structures, the Eiffel Tower in person.
-He shares some interesting facts about the Eiffel Tower in the project segment of the show.
+He shares some interesting facts about the grandiose monument. in the project segment of the show.
 He also talks about Alexandre-Gustave Eiffel, the engineer behind the Eiffel Tower, his life story and how he became successful as an engineer through his ingenuity, hard work and the passion for life-long learning.

 In this episode, you’ll learn: